open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

 ### "I don't like the OTel spans.
 I want to modify them and their lifecycle"

-Create an extension that disable existing instrumentation and replace it with new one that injects `Advice` into the same (or a better) method as the original instrumentation.
+Create an extension that disables existing instrumentation and replace it with new one that injects `Advice` into the same (or a better) method as the original instrumentation.
 You can write your `Advice` for this and use the existing `Tracer` directly or extend it.
 As you have your own `Advice`, you can control which `Tracer` you use.